rklaehn/ipfs-embed-ipfs-camp-2022/raw.md

 # Store

 - based on [sqlite](https://www.sqlite.org/index.html)
-- was going to use [sled](https://crates.io/crates/sled), but author advised against it
+- was going to use [sled](https://crates.io/crates/sled), but @spacejam advised against it
   - "if reliability is your primary constraint, use SQLite. sled is beta."

 ## Future store?

 - working on my own custom db [radixdb](https://crates.io/crates/radixdb)
   - radix tree with pluggable storage backend
-  - marble by <sled author> as possible storage backend
+  - marble by @spacejam as possible storage backend
   - WASM compatible low perf but simple storage backends

 # GC